-In 1543, Nicolaus Copernicus revived the theory that the sun was the center of the universe, and all of the planets, including Earth, revolved around it.
+In 1543, Nicolaus Copernicus revived a theory that the sun was the center of the universe, and all the planets, including Earth, revolved around it.
 This is called the heliocentric (sun-centered) theory.
-The heliocentric theory was first advanced by Aristarchus in the 3rd century BCE.
-He lived on the island of Samos, off the coast of Turkey.
-His theory did not survive long, being discredited by Aristotle.
+The heliocentric theory was first advanced by a Greek astronomer named Aristarchus in the third century BCE.
+His theory was not accepted by scholars at the time because it was discredited by Aristotle.
 Aristotle "disproved" the heliocentric theory by asking, "If Earth is spinning on an axis, why don't objects fly off into space?" and "If Earth is in motion around the sun, why doesn't it leave behind the birds flying in the air?"

 Copernicus was also discredited and disbelieved when he once again put forward the sun-centered theory.
-Scholars and scientists of the time believed that Earth was the center of the universe and that man was one step removed from God, therefore superior to all other animals on the planet.
+Scholars and scientists at that time believed Earth was the center of the universe and that man was one step removed from God, and therefore superior to all other animals on the planet.
 To accept any other idea might question humankind's superiority.
-It was not until the middle of the 17th century that Copernicus's ideas were defended by scientists like Galileo Galilei and finally accepted.
+It was not until the middle of the seventeenth century that Copernicus's ideas were defended by scientists like Galileo Galilei and finally accepted.
 This is an example of how people's beliefs can influence the scientific theories that are considered acceptable.

-Many scientists today accept an assumption that the ancient Greeks put forth: Whatever they are, the basic truths of the universe are "laws" that do not change-only our ideas about them change.
+Many scientists today accept an assumption that the ancient Greeks put forth: whatever they are, the basic truths of the universe are "laws" that do not change-only our ideas about them change.
 Remember, this is an assumption.
-Keep in mind that in the 14th century, people "knew" that Earth was the center of the universe, and it took 300 years before anyone changed their minds about this idea.
+Keep in mind that in the fourteenth century, people "knew" that Earth was the center of the universe, and it wasn't until 300 years later that anyone publicly challenged this idea.